A universal scheme to self-test any quantum state or measurement

-The main aim of this work is to address the above challenges and provide a universal scheme that can be used to self-test any projective or rank-one extremal generalized quantum measurements (POVM) acting on arbitrary finite-dimensional Hilbert space as well as for any quantum state.
-For our purposes, we utilise the framework of quantum networks consisting of an arbitrary number of parties and sources (as depicted in Fig. \ref{fig1} and explained later in the text).
-We first propose a Bell inequality that can be used to self-test the two-dimensional tomographically complete set of measurements.
-Based on this, we are then able to certify any projective or rank-one extremal generalized quantum measurement and eventually any quantum state.
+We utilise the framework of quantum networks consisting of an arbitrary number of parties and sources (as depicted in Fig. \ref{fig1} and explained later in the text).
+We first propose a Bell inequality that can be used to self-test the two-dimensional tomographically complete set of measurements with arbitrary number of parties.
+Based on this, we are then able to certify any extremal POVM and eventually any quantum state.
 It is worth mentioning that, unlike the standard self-testing statements, our scheme requires additional causality constraints that are natural in quantum networks, in particular, that the sources are statistically independent.
 Our scheme is simple and can be implemented using the current infrastructure of quantum networks \cite{netexp1,netexp2,netexp3}.

 Before proceeding toward the main results, let us first introduce the scenario and relevant notions required throughout this work.